Mount Cilo

 Mount Cilo (Cilo Dağı; Çiyayê Cîlo; Ջողա լեռ) is the second highest mountain in Turkey after Greater Mount Ararat (Büyük Ağrı Dağı; 5,137 m).
-It is 4,135 m high on its highest summit Reşko, also known as Gelyaşin or Uludoruk, and lies in the Hakkâri Dağları/Mountains, located in the East Taurus (Tr.: "Doğu Toroslar"), in the district of Yüksekova of the Hakkâri Province in southeasternmost part of Turkey in East Anatolia region.
+Its highest summit Reşko, also known as Gelyaşin or Uludoruk, is 4,135 m high and lies in the Hakkâri Dağları/Mountains, located in the East Taurus (Tr.: "Doğu Toroslar"), in the district of Yüksekova of the Hakkâri Province in southeasternmost part of Turkey in East Anatolia region.

 Description

-The craggy massif Mount Cilo is 30 km long and builds the western part of the Hakkari Cilo-Sat Mountains National Park which was established in 2020.
-The mountains are characterized by an extremely rugged topography with high, pointed summits, sharp and jagged ridges, very steep or even occasionally vertical rock (primarily limestone) cliffs/walls and deep gorges and a few glaciers which are losing their volume and retreating since last decades due to global warming!
-The massif's second (and Turkey's third at all) highest peak Suppa Durek, a.k.a.
-Erinç Tepe (4,116 m), is located in the immediate vicinity (4 km to its west).
+The craggy massif Mount Cilo is 30 km long and forms the western part of the Hakkari Cilo-Sat Mountains National Park which was established in 2020.
+The mountains are characterized by an extremely rugged topography with high, pointed summits, sharp and jagged ridges, very steep or even occasionally vertical rock (primarily limestone) cliffs/walls and deep gorges and a few glaciers which are losing their volume and retreating for the last few decades due to global warming.
+The massif's second (and Turkey's third) highest peak Suppa Durek, a.k.a.
+Erinç Tepe (4,116 m), is located in the immediate vicinity (4 km to the west.

-The mountain and its surroundings were declared a prohibited area due to the war that the Turkish army waged with the Kurds for years.
+The mountain and its surroundings were declared a prohibited area due to the conflict between the PKK insurgency and Turkey for years.
 It was not until 2002 that a team of mountaineers was authorized to climb again the Cilo mountains.